JasonThomasData/haskell_snake/README.md

 crack at making a Haskell program.
 The program is modular enough to use a different view in future but for now it's a terminal game.

+This game assumes you have a qwerty keyboard

+    h - left
+    j - down
+    k - up
+    l - right

 # Dependencies

     sudo apt-get install ghc